Basque pelota: Frontenis

+Frontball

+A single wall version played by hand, created in 2008 by FIPV.

 Hand-pelota

 Hand-pelota (Basque: esku huska or esku huskako pilota, Spanish: pelota a mano) is played barehanded (or with minimal protections) and with a traditional ball made of wool around a hard core and covered with leather.
 The standard ball should weigh 92–95 grams.
 It is played in the short court either individually (one vs. one) or by pairs (two vs. two).
 Traditionally and professionally it is reserved for men.
 Players can be distinguished by the swelling of their hitting hand.

 It was originally played in the 13th century in the Basque region of Spain and France, and has been played for a long time in Mexico, South America, Cuba, Italy and many US states, including Florida.
 The sport is similar to squash or fives, players hit the ball against the end wall, trying to get the ball out of the opponent's reach.

 Paleta goma (rubber)

 Also called "Argentine paleta goma", this is played with a short and broad wooden bat, called paleta in both Spanish and Basque, and a gas-filled rubber ball.

 The ball is neither solid nor hollow.
 It is made from two-halves glued together.
 Before being glued, the core is filled with a special gas which gives the ball firmness and bounce, and thus greater speed.

 Paleta goma can be played by either men or women.
 This version of paleta was invented in Argentina and is widely played there.
-The Argentine male pelotaris are used to dominate international competitions.
+The Argentine male pelotaris are used to dominating international competitions.